Gibson Les Paul LPJ Review

 I may be getting more cynical as I get older, but one of the first things that came to mind when I learned about the LPJ is how long it might be around.
 The reviews on this guitar were spectacular, and people appeared to love it, but it seemed too good to be true.

 Apparently my concerns were not without merit.
-Now, in 2015, the LPJ is discontinued.
+The LPJ is now discontinued.

 If you are beside yourself with grief over the loss of the LPJ from the Gibson lineup there is one guitar that might cheer you up: The Gibson LPM.
 This is not the same guitar as the LPJ, and it's more expensive, but it is similar in many ways.